 Need help packing for China?
 Click here for packing lists based on season.

-Sections of the Great Wall
+Sections of the Great Wall from Beijing

 The Badaling section of the Great Wall of China is the closest to Beijing and, as a result, the busiest.
 It is also the most popular with Chinese tourists.
 I wouldn’t recommend this route unless you have limited mobility, as it is the most wheelchair friendly.